We are searching for

 So if 10 percent of your car's market value, minus your deductible, is less than the cost of your premiums, it's probably time to drop your comprehensive insurance.
 This isn't a hard and fast rule; if you live in an area with risk factors that make the coverage worthwhile, it makes sense to keep it.
 Comprehensive insurance is usually affordable, and if it fits into your budget and serves a purpose, there's nothing wrong with continuing to receive that coverage.

-Is Comprehensive Coverage the Same as Full Coverage?
+Is Comprehensive Insurace Full Coverage?

-Comprehensive insurance is not the same as full coverage, but it is included when you get full coverage insurance.
+Comprehensive insurance coverage is not the same as full coverage, but it is included when you get full coverage insurance.
 Full coverage also includes the minimum insurance required by your state, which is most likely liability coverage.
 With full coverage, you'll be covered for everything comprehensive insurance covers (non-collision-related damage) in addition to collision insurance.
 This means that your car will be covered in the case of an accident.
 Your insurer will pay your repairs once you meet your deductible.
 Combined with liability insurance, which pays for the repairs of any vehicle you collide with, all three of these different coverage types make up a full coverage policy.

 While it isn't always practical to add on additional costs, comprehensive insurance can be a money-saver in many situations.
 If you live in an area that frequently deals with natural disasters or high crime rates, this type of coverage can save you hundreds or thousands of dollars.
 If your car is older, or you most frequently drive in safer areas, then the extra cost may not be justified.
-But for most drivers, comprehensive insurance is an affordable way to get valuable additional protection for their vehicle.
+But for most drivers, comprehensive insurance coverage is an affordable way to get valuable additional protection for their vehicle.